Skip to main content

 We look at indication strength (clearer indication = easier decision), the patient's engagement with upstream drivers (training, nutrition, sleep), risk factors (cardiovascular benefit is substantial in the right patient), and feasibility (cost, coverage, GI tolerance).
 Patients with strong indications and good engagement get a clear yes.
 Patients with marginal indications or poor engagement get a longer conversation about whether this is the right tool right now.

 GLP-1 weight loss without resistance training includes a meaningful component of lean mass loss - sometimes 25-40% of the total weight lost.
 Lean mass loss in adulthood is the slow driver of late-life dependency and metabolic decline.
-The mitigation is straightforward and well-established: serious resistance training two to three times per week and adequate protein intake (approximately 1.6 g/kg/day or higher of ideal body weight).
+The mitigation is simple and well-established: serious resistance training 2 to 3 times per week and adequate protein intake (approximately 1.6 g/kg/day or higher of ideal body weight).
 Patients who train and eat adequate protein during GLP-1 weight loss preserve most of their lean mass; patients who do not, lose substantial amounts.

 For most patients, the realistic plan is long-term maintenance dosing at the lowest dose that holds weight stable, alongside a sustained training and nutrition foundation.
 We re-evaluate annually.
 Some patients can taper to lower doses or stop after building a foundation; many cannot.
-The decision to continue or taper is made on data, not on principle.
+The decision to continue or taper is made on data rather than on principle.

 Philadelphia has seen a proliferation of telehealth mills, MedSpa clinics, and weight-loss programs prescribing GLP-1s with minimal baseline workup and minimal follow-up.
-Patients sometimes do well in these models.
-Many do not.
+Patients sometimes do well in these models, and many do not.
 The medications are powerful enough that they deserve the same level of monitoring as any other long-term metabolic medication, and a direct primary care relationship is structurally better-suited to provide it.

 Related Intelligence